 According to the latest numbers, there are more than 1 million mobile apps available to help make life (and work) a little easier for everyone on the go, especially small business owners.
 By now, you’re probably familiar with business apps like Dropbox, Evernote and Skype.
+(If you’re interested in Skype alternatives, check out this list.)
 These big-name mobile apps tend to get most of the media mentions and downloads, which can make it easy for you to miss out on some that could be very handy for your small business.

 To help, here are five free mobile apps (with a couple of low-cost upgrades) that could come in handy and make your small business look pretty savvy:

 2. Uber: If you really want to impress some VIP business guests that need a ride, skip the cab and tap this app.
 Simply set your pickup location for a ride with a private driver in a stylish black car or SUV.
 Uber’s services are available in many major U.S. cities and several international destinations.
 The app will charge your credit card, include a tip and email you the receipt.
 (Free for Android and iPhone.
 Requires iOS 4.3 or later.)

 3. Vidual Social: There are plenty of mobile apps to record video, but only one that lets you brand it.
 With this app, you can choose an image or company logo from your photo library and add a “watermark” to the corner of your video.
 Once your video is ready to share, you can also easily send it to CNN iReport, post it on Facebook and YouTube, or send it via email.
 Watch this video to learn more.
 For $2.99, you can also upgrade to Vidual HD to record videos in high-definition.
 (Free for iPhone.
 HD upgrade $2.99.
 Requires iOS 4.3 or later.)